V-Sekai/manuals/decisions/20211031-openvr-for-godot-engine.md

-# OpenVR for Godot Engine
+# Rejected: OpenVR for Godot Engine

 ### Context and Problem Statement